rezeus/kernel/README.md

 Be aware that this method is not idempotent, that is calling it multiple times may cause strange behaviours.
 To prevent unwanted behaviours consider listening those events by 'once' and 'onceAsync' instead of 'on' and 'onAsync' where appropriate.

+### kernel.shutdown()

+Shutdown the kernel by closing the server and services to gracefully shutdown the application.
+To do that emits 2 async events; 'shutdown_server' and 'shutdown_service'.
+After the listeners of those events were settled, emits 'shutted_down' event (synchronously).

 ### Proxied events Methods

 Those methods are already defined in the `events` module and kernel only proxies those methods.